gcallah/Rationalism/scapegoat/trumpscapegoat.md

 status as models for their own desires, but do not entertain the idea that they can actually *displace* their model.
-But because in any society these differentiations are always somewhat arbitrary and never completely fair, people can cease to believe in them, creating "the crisis of degree," an onslaught of violent mimetic rivalry.
+But because in any society these differentiations are always somewhat arbitrary and never completely fair, people can cease to believe in them, creating "the crisis of degree": an onslaught of violent mimetic rivalry.

 ## The Crisis of Degree